kos-lang/kos/doc/modules.md

     array.prototype.fill(begin, value)
     array.prototype.fill(begin, end, value)

-Fill specified portion of the array with a value.
+Fills specified portion of the array with a value.

 Returns the array object being filled (`this`).